Military accident claims

 An exception to this is mistreatment following an incident in combat.
 For example, if there was a failure to diagnose and treat then you may have a claim if the delay adversely affected your recovery.
 If this has happened to you, please call one of our experts for a confidential chat.

-Is there a time limit on making a claim?
+Is there a time limit on making a claim for a military injury?

 There are laws in place which set out time limit rules for when compensation claims should be made.
 It's therefore important that you seek advice from a lawyer who specialises in military injury claims as soon as possible if you believe you have a claim.